 Lensa

-Lensa has taken social media by storm with its ability to generate artistic edits and iterations of selfies that users provide.
 Created by Prisma Labs, Lensa uses neural network, computer vision and deep learning techniques to bring mobile photography and video creation “to the next level,” according to the company.
 The app allows users to make anything from minor edits like background blurring to entirely unique renderings.

 StarryAI

 StarryAI is an AI art generator that can transform a simple text prompt into an image.
 To accomplish this, the app relies on two AI models.
 The first uses a specific class of machine learning models called GANs, or generative adversarial networks, to render the artwork creations.
-The second uses stable diffusion to create artwork and images.
+The second uses Stable Diffusion to create artwork and images.
 StarryAI is one of many text-to-image generators on the market right now, and allows users to make everything from AI avatars to NFTs.

-Education
+AI Education Apps

 Duolingo